karma-coin/karmachain/README.md

 ### Running a node for tests

-Running a node for tests purpose requires both verifier and offchain features enabled:
+Running a node for tests and integration purposes requires both verifier and offchain features enabled.
+Use the following command.

 ```sh
 cargo run --release -- --dev --verifier --bypass-token="dummy" --auth-dst="https://localhost:8080" --offchain-worker always
 ```

+Remember to insert the two keys to the chain once it is running.

 ### Building